VideoRoPE: What Makes for Good Video Rotary Position Embedding?

 The horizontal position $x$ and vertical position $y$ are interleaved to occupy the lower dimensions, followed by temporal $t$, which occupies the higher dimensions.
 We keep the same allocation number for $x$, $y$, and $t$ as M-RoPE for a fair comparison, with values of 48, 48, and 32, respectively.
 The advantages of this distribution are evident in Fig. \ref{fig:period_mono}.
 For a RoPE-based LLM with a 128-dimensional head (64 rotary angles $\theta_n$), we visualize the function of $\cos{\theta_n t}$ for 3 dimensions using parallel blue planes.

 As shown in Fig. \ref{fig:period_mono} (\textbf{a}), M-RoPE's temporal position embeddings are significantly distorted by periodic oscillations \cite{men2024base}, leading to identical embeddings for distant positions.
 For instance, considering the last three rotary angles, the temporal embeddings are severely affected by these oscillations due to their short monotonic intervals (and even shorter intervals in lower dimensions).
 This periodicity creates ``hash collisions'' (red planes), where distant positions share near-identical embeddings, making the model susceptible to distractor influence.
 Fortunately, our \methodname (Fig. \ref{fig:period_mono} (\textbf{b})) is free from oscillation and Hash collision in temporal modeling.
-The visualized relationship between the periodicity, monotonicity, and temporal modeling.
+The relationship between periodicity, monotonicity, and temporal modeling is visualized in Fig \ref{fig:period_mono}.

 \textbf{Diagonal Layout.} Fig. \ref{fig:spatial} provides a visual comparison of spatial symmetry in positional encodings.
 For vanilla RoPE (Fig. ~\ref{fig:vanilla_rope}), no spatial relation is considered and the index for every dimension increases directly.
 While M-RoPE (Fig. \ref{fig:m_rope}), incorporates spatial information within each frame, it introduces two significant discontinuities between textual and visual tokens.
 This arises from M-RoPE's placement strategy, if the first visual token is at $(0, 0)$, the last token in each frame will always be placed at $(W-1, H-1)$, creating a stack in the bottom-left corner.
 Furthermore, like vanilla RoPE, M-RoPE's indices increase with input length across all dimensions.